nadirizr/dazel/README.md

 You can configure anything you need through the ".dazelrc" file in the same directory.
 Take a look at the configuration section for information on how to write one.

+It is also possible to run dazel from Windows environment towards a Posix Docker image.
+You just need to run dazel from a terminal started as Administrator to be able to create links.

 ## Installation

 ### Dependencies